Emmaobi7/foodie-fetch/README.md

 * This project was built on ubuntu 20, so once you've got your ubuntu 20 clone this repo and get started

 ## Prerequisites
-* This libraries are required to run this project python 3.6xx and flask and sqlalchemy  with other libraries which would be authomatically installed in the **installation section**
+* This libraries are required to run this project python 3.6xx and flask and sqlalchemy and react js with other libraries which would be authomatically installed in the **installation section**

 ## Installation
 * simply execute the below command to get all the build libraries in your setup